greyscalepress/interview-project/content/interviews/2014-05-OffThepress.md

 **Silvio Lorusso** — You did.

 **MS** — OK.
-I am super happy to be here in WORM, finally in real.
+I am so happy to be here in WORM, finally for real.
 I have been here a few times, but virtually through video projections and through the interwebs.
 Now, it’s great to be here live.
 It’s a great space.

 What I am talking about here, actually this title — Black Holes in the Gutenberg Galaxy — I decided to change it.
-I came across a new concept by reading the little glossary that Silvio has put together on some piratepad somewhere.
-Actually, we should share it with the audience, maybe.
+I came across a new concept by reading the little glossary that Silvio has put together on some piratepad somewhere.[^pdpa] Actually, we should share it with the audience, maybe.

+[^pdpa]: p-dpa.titanpad.com/1 - see the last pages of this book.

 **SL** — Oh, yeah!